Call now in confidence immediate help & advice 24/7

 It often attracts people who tend to self-medicate around symptoms of insomnia, anxiety, and stress.

-Therapies focus on adapting thought.
+Therapies at rehab focus on adapting thought.
 Time is spent on supporting the person to understand how to create a life where they’re able to manage stressful events without returning to the substance.

 Beat your cannabis addiction with the help of a drug and alcohol rehab in Birmingham by calling us today on 0800 088 66 86